DakotaNelson/personal-website/content/publications/nfc-security.md

 date: 2013-12-01
 pubtype: "Paper"
 featured: true
-description: "A paper discussing security issues with the near field communication (NFC) protol common in modern phones."
+description: "A paper published in the Journal of Computing Sciences in Colleges discussing security issues with the near field communication (NFC) protol common in modern phones.
+This was published during my senior year of high school."
 link: "https://dl.acm.org/citation.cfm?id=2535418.2535432"
 weight: 100
 sitemap: